 Add $89 — for an in-depth personal critique of the first 10 pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options:

-- Literary, upmarket, historical and contemporary: Faculty member Laura Lane McNeal, a published author, will get your work in advance, edit the first 10 double-spaced pages of your story, meet with you for 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+- Literary, upmarket, mainstream, historical and contemporary: Faculty member Laura Lane McNeal, a published author, will get your work in advance, edit the first 10 double-spaced pages of your story, meet with you for 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
 Laura is the author of the acclaimed novel Dollbaby (Pamela Dorman Books).
 Learn more about her at her website.

 - Women’s fiction, suspense, thriller, mystery, crime: Faculty member Jennifer Moorhead, an agented suspense author, will get your work in advance, edit the first 10 double-spaced pages of your story, meet with you for 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
 Jennifer lives in the swamps of Louisiana where she writes suspense novels, photographs landscapes, and futility attempts to remove dog hair from her furniture.
 Her other work in progress is raising two teenage daughters.
 Jennifer is represented by The Knight Agency.
 Learn more about her at her website.